leejun6694/BoostCamp_iOS_kooma/week2/README.md

 > FoodTracker - Implement a Custom Control
 - init(frame:)
-  - for programatically initializing the view
+  - for programmatically initializing the view
 - init?(coder:)
   - for loading the view from the storyboard
 - override & required